Statewide timeline for Foundation (Prep) enrolments

 The poster provides a step-by-step guide of the enrolment process (without any specific dates for 2025 enrolment).

 Information for families in additional languages will be available in early 2024.

 Enrolment information pack for the early childhood sector

 Early childhood education and care service providers and services are invited to share information about the statewide Foundation (Prep) enrolment timeline with families and staff.

 The ‘Enrolment Information Pack for the Early Childhood Sector’ (available from 15 April 2024) will contain information about the enrolment process that you can provide to families and staff, with resources including a poster, factsheet, template website content, social media content and newsletter text.
 Please share available through your own communication channels.

 Once your child is enrolled

 Read our tips for starting primary school to learn how you can support your child.

 Appealing a Foundation (Prep) enrolment application outcome

 Appeals are considered by the school's enrolment committee and/or principal.
 They will check the school has correctly applied the Placement Policy.
-They will consider whether the school’s Enrolment Management Plan (if it has one) has been followed.
+They will consider whether the school’s Enrolment Management Implementation Plan (if it has one) has been followed.